 What if I'm going abroad Winter Term 2022 and want to return for a Spring Term 2022 course?

 Spring Term housing applications will be available in April.
 Spring Term housing considerations will only be made for those enrolled in a spring term course.

 I plan to study abroad Spring Term 2022 only.
 Will my student account be credited for my Spring Term housing?

 No. Winter/Spring term housing is billed as one term.
 No financial credits are issued for study abroad Spring Term.

 If people in our apartment/townhouse group are studying abroad, can we arrange a room swap?

-Residential Life Staff will work closely with students who are interested in living with a specific group of people by "swapping out" particular spaces where, for example, the student studying abroad in the Fall moves into the room of the student who will be studying abroad Winter/Spring term.
+Residence Life Staff will work closely with students who are interested in living with a specific group of people by "swapping out" particular spaces where, for example, the student actively abroad in the Fall moves into the room of the student who is planning to study abroad Winter/Spring term.
 We will attempt to honor such requests, but good planning and communication is essential for this to occur.
 This process will be conducted during Fall Term.
-In the event two or more people leave your apartment/townhouse for Study Abroad, the Office of Residential Life will also allow/consider consolidations.
+In the event two or more people leave your apartment/townhouse for Study Abroad, the Office of Residence Life will also allow/consider consolidations.